github/licensed/docs/commands/cache.md

 The cache command finds all dependencies and ensures that each dependency has an up-to-date cached record.

-An optional `--sources` flag can be given to limit which dependency sources are run.
-This is a filter over sources that are enabled via the licensed configuration file and cannot be used to run licensed with a disabled source.

 Dependency records will be saved if:

 1. The `force` option is set